AnnieH/AnnieH.github.io/_posts/2013-06-04-welcome-to-jekyll.markdown

 categories: jekyll update
 ---

-Let's see if we can figure out Markdown.
-- Is
-- This
-- A
-- List?

 You'll find this post in your `_posts` directory - edit this post and re-build (or run with the `-w` switch) to see your changes!
 To add new posts, simply add a file in the `_posts` directory that follows the convention: YYYY-MM-DD-name-of-post.ext.